Search Engine Marketing

 My recommendation is that people test SEM out for themselves or hire a SEO/SEM expert to do it for them.
 The advantage of hiring an expert to do it for you is that they can carefully pick the right keywords, the right bid range, do it on a budget and provide statistical analysis.

 Its always cheaper to do it yourself, provided you have the technical know-how to do it properly and aren't overbidding.
+However if you prefer to have us do it for you then you should email designSEO to setup an in-person consultation.

 Six SEM Tips for Do It Yourselfers